1030283726/Sensitive-converter/README_EN.md

 The current window size is locked at 400x250 and is not adjustable. and is forced to be the frontmost window.
-may (?) be changed in the future will be changed in the future.
+may (?) be i would update in future.

 ### Functionality:
 ### Convert sensitivity from `CS2, Valorant` to `Overwatch2, CS2, Valorant` (may be added in the future).